-The Company has entered into a franchise agreement with Bendigo and Adelaide Bank Limited that governs the management of the Keilor East Community Bank branch.
+The Company has entered into a franchise agreement with Bendigo and Adelaide Bank Limited that governs the management of East Keilor Community Bank Branch.

 The Company is economically dependent on the ongoing receipt of income under the franchise agreement with Bendigo Bank.
-The Directors have no reason to believe a new franchise arrangement under mutually acceptable terms will not be forthcoming following expiry.
+The directors have no reason to believe a new franchise arrangement under mutually acceptable terms will not be forthcoming following expiry.

 The Company operates as a franchise of Bendigo Bank, using the name "Bendigo Bank" and the logo and system of operations of Bendigo Bank.
-The Company manages the Community Bank on behalf of Bendigo Bank, however all transactions with customers conducted through the Community Bank are effectively conducted between the customers and Bendigo Bank.
+The company manages the Community Bank on behalf of Bendigo Bank, however all transactions with customers conducted through the Community Bank are effectively conducted between the customers and Bendigo Bank.